Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 * **Entities managed by decK**: decK does not manage Enterprise-only entities, like RBAC roles, credentials, keyring, licence, etc. Configure these security related entities separately using Admin API or Kong Manager.
 See the reference for [Entities managed by decK](/deck/latest/reference/entities/) for a full list.

-Due to these limitations, we recommend always using the [database dump method](#database-backup) in deployments using a database.
+Due to these limitations, we recommend prioritizing the [database native method](#database-backup) in deployments using a database.

 ## Backup Gateway entities